 Anna Maria Island is often called one of the best family beach destinations in Florida.
 The calm, shallow waters are ideal for toddlers and young children.
 There are no high-rises (the island has a building height limit), the pace is slow, and the community feels safe and welcoming.
 Kids can bike around, fish off the pier, and explore tide pools.

 For families with young kids: AMI is the clear winner with its calm waters and sleepy island feel.
-For families with teens: Siesta Key's Village and beach culture offer more excitement.
+For families with teens: Siesta Key's Village and beach culture offer more activity.

 Activities & Things to Do